 Packed sizes of rooftop tents varies widely, but it’s a good rule of thumb to keep the footprint of your tent within your roof’s dimensions—and those with small cars or trucks should be especially careful before making a purchase.
 Packed height also is a highly variable factor and can heavily impact gas mileage and noise while driving (and remember to factor in the added height when going under bridges, entering parking garages, etc.).
 If you’re concerned about this and want a low-profile design, we recommend going with a model like the sleek and aerodynamic Roofnest Falcon, which measures only 6.5 inches tall when closed.
 The good news is that most manufacturers list the closed dimensions of each tent on their product page, and it’s a worthwhile spec to dig into before buying.

 Without a doubt, rooftop tents are heavy and bulky pieces of gear.
-On our list above, weight ranges from 93 pounds for the “minimalist” Front Runner Roof Top Tent to a whopping 247 pounds for the gargantuan CVT Mt.
-Denali Summit.
+On our list above, weight ranges from 93 pounds for the “minimalist” Front Runner Roof Top Tent to a whopping 215 pounds for the gargantuan CVT Mt.
+Denali Pioneer (with extended fly).
 Because of their heft and bulk, these tents are not easy to install or take off, and generally will take at least two people to mount or remove from your vehicle.

 However, the most important reason to consider weight has to do with your vehicle’s handling and hauling capabilities.
 All vehicles have a rooftop load limit specified by the manufacturer, which we recommend considering for a few reasons.
 A top-heavy load drastically affects your vehicle’s center of balance, and overloading your suspension can have lasting implications.
 Further, the more weight you add the less fuel efficiency you'll get.
 As a result, we advise looking closely at these specs before buying—you’ll want to be clear on your vehicle’s load limit (both static and dynamic) and remember to factor in the weight of the rack and your bedding as well.

 Most rooftop tents come with a fairly standard feature set that includes an aluminum ladder (sliding or telescoping), window awnings, and a hanging gear hammock.
 But premium models don’t stop there.
 For example, the Summit series from Cascadia Vehicle Tents sports LED lighting, USB ports, and shoe bags.
 Verging on luxury, James Baroud’s offerings include a solar-powered ventilation fan complete with air vents and dust filters.
 If you stick with the base models, you still have the option of tacking on extra items to your purchase.
-Rooftop tent brands like Tepui and iKamper, for instance, sell additions like shoe racks, sheet sets, anti-condensation mats, inner insulation tents, and even a movie stand for your iPad.
+Rooftop tent brands like Tepui and iKamper, for instance, sell additions like shoe racks, sheet sets, anti-condensation mats, inner insulation tents, and even retrofit canopy windows.

 For those camping for extended periods, an annex or awning is a great way to increase livable space while maintaining privacy and protection from the elements, including sun, rain, and bugs.
 Annexes attach to the tent’s extended platform and create an enclosed area underneath, which can be a great place for a portable shower or toilet, camp kitchen, or additional living space.
 The majority of annexes also enclose the ladder, creating a nice downstairs/upstairs feel.
 Awnings, on the other hand, are simple roofs that extend out from your tent and prop up with poles to create an open area that provides shade and additional coverage.